Nabil Dirar: Personal life

-Born in Casablanca, Morocco, Dirar grew up in a poor childhood: his father died when he was one, leaving his mother, a housekeeper, raising eleven children: seven sons and four sisters.
+Born in Casablanca, Morocco, Dirar grew up in a poor childhood: his father died when he was one, leaving his mother, a housekeeper, raising eleven children: seven sons and four daughters.
 Due to his mother's struggle, his brothers worked to support his mother.

-Dirar expressed his past dislike for school, having revealed that he skipped schools and exams.
+Dirar expressed his past dislike for school, having revealed that he skipped school and exams.
 Despite this, Dirar took auto mechanic's classes for two years.
 Dirar is also good friends with compatriot teammate Mbark Boussoufa.
 In September 2012, Dirar was fined and lost his driver's license for about fifteen days after he parked his car in the bike path prior to his departure to AS Monaco.

 Dirar married in 2011.
-In 2012, Dirar became a father when his wife gave birth to a daughter, Layana, which led him to cancel his international commitment for Morocco.
+In 2012, Dirar became a father when his wife gave birth to a daughter, Layana, which led him to cancel his international commitment to Morocco.